 Acquisition of sample and guide images

-Use SegElegans to acquire segmentations of adult worms from any worm strain, regardless of what fluorescent reporters they may or may not express.
+SegElegans can be used to acquire segmentations of adult worms from any worm strain, regardless of what fluorescent reporters they may or may not express.
 If the phenotype(s)/data of interest are measured in brightfield images, acquire them normally using a widefield microscope and compatible software, using a 4x or similar objective lens.

 NOTE: SegElegans can analyze images with a wide range of brightness and contrast, although it is preferable that there are no saturated bright or dark pixels.
 In regard to dimensions, the system has been trained with 1328 x 1048 images but should work with any image that is at least 512x512 in size.